segmentio/segment-docs/src/connections/destinations/catalog/actions-google-sheets/index.md

 ### Create a spreadsheet
 1. [Create a new Google spreadsheet](https://docs.google.com/spreadsheets/u/0/create?usp=sheets_home&ths=true){:target="_blank"} in your Google account.
-2. Grab the spreadsheet ID from the spreadsheet URL.
+2. Copy the spreadsheet ID from the spreadsheet URL.
 The spreadsheet ID is the value after `d/` and before `/edit`.
 For example, if your URL is `https://docs.google.com/spreadsheets/d/1ejq5-UVP0SWZezRsdggzFxMqOmaJwZh7NkKPkQfi0Bb/edit#gid=0` the ID is `1ejq5-UVP0SWZezRsdggzFxMqOmaJwZh7NkKPkQfi0Bb`.
 You will need this ID when you configure the destination.

 ### Connect Google Sheets
 1. Create and configure your Reverse ETL source.